 Webhooks

 A webhook allows a Talon.One Application to send information in real-time to third-party software.
-A webhook is configured to be triggered by a specific event and sends an HTTP request.

 Custom effects and webhooks allow you to send data from Talon.One to the platform of your choice.